 About the Band

-Carl The Quincy Park Band, Quincy, Illinois was founded in 1948 by noted Quincy musician and historian, Carl Landrum, for the purpose of performing public band concerts in the park on Sunday afternoons.
-Landrum managed and directed the band for 45 years until his retirement in 1993 when he passed the baton to his associate conductor Pam Potter.
-Pam Potter then conducted the band for 20 years.
-In the summer of 2014, the baton was then passed on to Keith Wiemelt.
+The Quincy Park Band, Quincy, Illinois was founded in 1948 by noted Quincy musician and historian, Carl Landrum, for the purpose of performing public band concerts in the park on Sunday afternoons.
+Landrum managed and directed the band for 45 years until his retirement in 1993 when he passed the baton to his associate conductor Pam Potter who conducted the band for the next 20 years.
+In the summer of 2014, the baton was then passed to Keith Wiemelt.
+Keith lost his life in a tragic accident on July 18, 2022.
+He is succeeded by John Hume.

-The Park Band is a full symphonic band boasting a total roster of over 110 musicians ranging in age from 16 to 80 years of age.
-Each concert features 70 to 80 highly qualified musicians from all walks of life, many of whom are music educators & music professionals.
-The Park Band performs on a Wenger Showmobile, purchased in 1995 with a generous donation from an anonymous foundation. image
+The Park Band is a full symphonic band Each concert features 60-65 highly qualified musicians from all walks of life, many of whom are music educators & music professionals.
+The Park Band performs on a Wenger Showmobile, purchased in 1995 with a generous donation from an anonymous foundation.

-The mission of the QPB is to perform free public concerts for the citizens of Quincy and the surrounding tri-state area in Quincy’s beautiful parks during the summer months, and to provide a quality performing opportunity for local musicians of all ages.
+The mission of the QPB is to perform free public concerts for the citizens of Quincy and the surrounding tri-state area in Quincy’s Madison Park during the summer months, and to provide a quality performing opportunity for local musicians of all ages.
 The Park Band is committed to performing excellent band literature in a professional manner.
 Concerts are presented during June and July with the traditional season opening concert occurring on Memorial Day.
-The band exists solely on individual donations from the public, concert co-sponsors and the Recording Industries Music Performance Trust Funds.
+The band exists solely on individual donations from the public and concert sponsors.
+Current concert sponsors include: Quincy Service Club, Schuecking’s Men’s Wear, First Bankers Trust, The Quincy Herald-Whig, and Refreshment Services Pepsi.

-Keith PictureIn 2004 the Park Band performed at the newly dedicated World War II Memorial and at the Navy Memorial in Washington, DC, and in 2005 served as host of the 27th National Convention of the Association of Concert Bands.
+Under Potter’s leadership the Park Band performed in 2004 at the newly dedicated World War II Memorial and the Navy Memorial in Washington, DC, and in 2005 served as host of the 27th National Convention of the Association of Concert Bands.
+The band has also enjoyed the privilege of performing under the baton of several renowned guest conductors and has featured several nationally known soloists including:

 BOARD OF DIRECTORS